 - Chopped cashews for garnish, optional

-Add 3 cups water and bring to a rapid simmer.
-Whisk in the cashew butter, about 1/3 cup at a time.
+- Add 3 cups water and bring to a rapid simmer.
+Whisk in the nut butter, about ⅓ cup at a time.

 - Here are more recipes for light and lively spring soups.